 1. WORKING WITH LOCAL PEOPLE – Water for Good accomplishes all projects with trained Central African staff.
 We are committed to making a lasting impact in CAR.
 We hire, train, learn from our Central African staff.
 Their leadership and commitment to this work ensures that it will be sustainable.
 Water for Good is committed to working at the local, community level.
 We continually meet with the villages and work with them to plan ways to improve their lives.

 2. WE START WITH WATER- No one should have to watch their child die from preventable water borne diseases.
 Water for Good helps communities begin to break the cycle of sickness and poverty by providing access to clean water.
 Water for Good actually drills the wells and rehabs the wells.

 3. SUSTAINABILITY – Water projects only save lives if they last.
 We have teams visit each site to do preventative maintenance and report on the well.

 4. LASTING COMMUNITY DEVELOPMENT – We use the gains made in water to pursue broader community development goals in agriculture, AIDS/HIV, and development radio programming.

 Want to stay connected?

-Why not sign up for our email newseletters (an email every month or two)
+Why not sign up for our super-amazing email newsletters?

 Our Vision Statement